packmule/packmule/docs/packs/clean.md

 # Clean Pack
-> Clears a directory prior to building the bundle.
+> Clear a directory prior to building the bundle.

 ## API
 `CleanPack(path: string)`